What personal information do we collect from the people that visit our blog, website, or app?

 Yes.
-We never ask for personal or private information like credit card numbers or address information.
-The reason we do use a SSL certificate is because we do want to add an addtional layer of security for our visitors and users of this service.
+We only provide articles and information, we never ask for personal or private information like credit card numbers or address information.
+The reason we do use an SSL certificate is that we do want to add an additional layer of security for our visitors.

 - Compile aggregate data about site traffic and site interactions in order to offer better site experiences and tools in the future.

 We do include or offer third party products or services on our website.
-All these are clearly marked and highlighted as 3rd party links or products.
+These are clearly marked and highlighted.

 California Online Privacy Protection Act